Aviaplanes/terminal-shortcut/README.md

-Script to launch wt.exe by win+enter on windows 11 x64 (for personal use)
+Enhanced script to launch wt.exe by win+enter on windows 11 x64 (for personal use)